J-shw/Menstrudel/website/_posts/2025-10-14-announcing-menstrudel-v3.0.0.md

 * Fixed an issue where marking a pill as taken did not cancel the reminder.
 * Fixed a bug that disabled pill actions when the pack start date was in the future.
 * Fixed an issue where placebo pills were not showing the skipped state.

+## Get Involved

+Want to support the apps progress?
+Then checkout the [GitHub](https://github.com/J-shw/Menstrudel) and share your thoughts!

+Is there a language you want supported?
+Help out on [Crowdin](https://crowdin.com/project/menstrudel)

+## Get Involved

+We love hearing from you!
+Menstrudel is an open-source project, and its success is a team effort.
+Here’s how you can help us make it even better:

+* **Share Your Thoughts:** Found a **bug**?
+Have an idea for a **new feature**?
+We track all development on **GitHub**.
+    * **Open a Discussion:** [GitHub Discussions](https://github.com/J-shw/Menstrudel/discussions) is the best place to share general feedback and ideas.
+    * **Report an Issue:** If you find a bug, please [open an issue on GitHub](https://github.com/J-shw/Menstrudel/issues) to help us fix it quickly.
+    * **Contribute Code:** If you're a developer, check out the source code and [submit a Pull Request](https://github.com/J-shw/Menstrudel).

+* **Help with Translations:** Is there a language *you* want supported?
+Join our effort and help us translate Menstrudel on **Crowdin**: [https://crowdin.com/project/menstrudel](https://crowdin.com/project/menstrudel)

+* **Spread the Word:** Tell your friends about Menstrudel!
+Leaving a **5-star review** on the App Store or Google Play is one of the easiest, yet most powerful, ways to support the app.

+---

 Thanks for your continued support!